scylladb/scylla-monitoring/docs/source/start_all.rst

 **-j dashboard** Allows adding dashboards to Grafana, multiple parameters are supported.

-**-c grafana environment variable** Grafana allows its environment configuration to be overridden.
-The ``-c`` flag, allows adding an environment variable to Grafana and altering its configuration by doing so.
+**-c grafana environment variable** Use this parameter to override Grafana's configuration settings.
+The ``-c`` flag allows adding an environment variable to Grafana and by doing so alters its configuration.

 **-g grafana port** Override the default grafana port, this is done using port mapping, note that port mapping does not work when using the host network.